Navneetku3077/Navneetku3077/README.md

 **A Data Analyst**
 ---
 ***ABOUT ME***
-- I am an aspiring Data Analyst with an MBA in information Techonology.
+- I am an aspiring Data Analyst with an MBA in information Techonology and NISM Research Analyst(RA).
 I wnjoy transforming raw data into meaningful insights using
 Python, SQL ,Excel, Power BI ,Machine learning.
 I am continuously learning and building real world project to strengthen my analytical skills, and seeking opportunities to grow as a individualy and professionally as data analyst.